shahbazalamjobs/Full-Stack-Dev-Roadmap-2024/Notes/01-React/10-Context-API.md

 Explanation:

-1. **Creating Context**: Use `createContext()` to create a new context.
-This creates a context object which consists of a Provider and a Consumer component.
+1. **Creating Context**: The `createContext` function is used to create a context object.
+This context object will be used to share data between components.

-2. **Providing Context**: Wrap your components that need access to the context with the Provider component.
-The Provider component takes a `value` prop, which is the data you want to share with the components.

-3. **Consuming Context**: Use the `useContext` hook to consume the context within functional components.
-This allows you to access the value provided by the context provider.
+2. **Providing Context**: The `ThemeProvider` component is created to provide the context to its child components.
+It wraps its children with `ThemeContext.Provider` and passes down the `theme` and `toggleTheme` values using the `value` prop.

+3. **Consuming Context**: The `ThemeConsumer` component consumes the context using the `useContext` hook.
+It retrieves the `theme` and `toggleTheme` values from the context and uses them to render UI elements.

-4. **Using Context with Class Components**: For class components, you can use the `static contextType` property to access the context.
-This allows you to access the context value through `this.context`.
+4. **Context with Class Components (Optional)**: If you want to use context with class components, you can use `ThemeContext.Consumer` or the `static contextType` property.

-5. **Updating Context**: To update the context, you can use functions provided by the context.
-In this example, `setValue` function is provided by the context, which allows you to update the context value.
+5. **Updating Context**: You can update the context value directly inside functional components using `useState`.
+In class components, you can update the context value using `ThemeContext.Consumer` or `static contextType`.

-6. **Wrap your application with the Provider**: Finally, wrap your entire application or the relevant part of your application with the Provider component to make the context available to all the components within the wrapped hierarchy.